grallucas/maic/content/articles/rosie/Learning_Resources-Jernel.md

 ## Why Read?

+You've likely run Jupyter notebooks on Rosie via the dashboard website.
+If you've also run notebooks on VSCode, then you know how much better the experience is on VSCode when compared to the Rosie dashboard.
 Jernel is a tool that allows you to run Jupyter Notebooks connected to Rosie on VSCode.
 It gives you all the benefits of working with notebooks in VSCode, and it also gives you the benefits of running noteboks on Rosie.

-### In This Article You Will Learn (OPTIONAL)

-- List of key points or skills the reader will learn from the article.
-- This section is optional but can be helpful for readers to understand the scope of the article.

-How to use; walkthru